 Start an E-Finance Business in Dubai

 Dubai's digital finance sector is expanding at pace, with the UAE fintech market projected to surpass USD 4.5 billion by 2026, making now an opportune moment to establish an e-finance operation in one of the world's most business-friendly jurisdictions.
-This guide covers everything you need to know about launching an e-finance business under activity code 6492.98 at Dubai South Business Hub Free Zone, from licence scope and setup costs to compliance requirements and market opportunity.
+This guide covers everything you need to know about launching an e-finance business under activity code 6492.98 at Dubai South Business Hub Free Zone, from license scope and setup costs to compliance requirements and market opportunity.

 E-Finance in Dubai: Key Stats at a Glance